Ask a question, get an answer. Read on for Frequently Asked Questions about StoryStudio Chicago.

 Absolutely!
 Stories Matter Foundation was originally created to provide scholarships to talented writers who have the desire and talent to be great writers but who lack the financial means.
 We hope you will support us in building our scholarship funds.
 Visit our Donate page for more information.

-Join our team at the Ministry of Lit to support StoryStudio through fundraising, events, and networking in writing communities throughout the city.
+Join our team at the Associate Board to support StoryStudio through fundraising, events, and networking in writing communities throughout the city.

-The Ministry of Lit is our version of an associate board: a group of energized writers, readers, and supporters of both who want to be a part of our organization’s success.
-The “MoL” plans events, volunteers at activities, and serves as ambassadors to libraries, schools, and peer gatherings to celebrate and advance the joys of writing and literature.
+The Associate Board is a group of energized writers, readers, and supporters of both who want to be a part of our organization’s success.
+The AB plans events, volunteers at activities, and serves as ambassadors to libraries, schools, and peer gatherings to celebrate and advance the joys of writing and literature.

 For more information, and to express your interest in recruitment info, email firstname.lastname@example.org